-The Schemes are exposed to price risk from equities, units in listed and unlisted managed investment schemes and derivative securities.
-This arises from investments held by the Underlying Schemes for the Schemes for which prices in the future are uncertain.
-These investments are classified on the statements of financial position as at fair value through profit or loss.
+The Scheme is exposed to price risk from listed equity securities, listed and unlisted units in managed investment schemes.
+This arises from investments held by the Scheme and the Underlying Scheme for which prices in the future are uncertain.
+These investments are classified on the statement of financial position as at fair value through profit or loss.